Beewong1998/beestrong/README.md

-Abstract: Online shop for pet accessories I wanted to make an E-Commerce website to practice my coding skills.
-In this project I made use of HTML, CSS, JavaScript, React, Strapi and Stripe
+Abstract: Online website to search for the best exercises for the muscle you want to train.
+I wanted to make a website making use of RapidAPI to practice my coding skills.
+In this project I made use of HTML, CSS, JavaScript, React, and RapidAPI

 Additional features added overtime:

-Added filter tabs
+Added landing page
-Added image carousel
+Added search function
-Added page linked to image carousel
+Added body part filter
-Added related products
+Added body part scrolling
-Added filter slider
+Added similar exercises
-Issues encountered along the way:
+Added similar equipment

-One image broke the website because the dimensions were too small Struggling to deploy the website with Strapi database Link to live project: http://lnkiy.in/busybee
+Link to live project: https://beestrong.netlify.app/